nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### Better storage of values

-There are also probably better ways the current data could be stored in the database!
+There are also probably better ways the current data could be stored in the database.
 Days are stored as an array of string, although since there are only seven days (and a couple of other values, such as "Varies", "Tentative", "Not Scheduled", etc.), I've wondered if this could become an [enum](https://www.postgresql.org/docs/current/datatype-enum.html).
 The tricky part about converting it to an enum would be handling courses that have multiple days/times.

 I also wonder if course times could be better stored – as an array of [ranges](https://www.postgresql.org/docs/current/rangetypes.html) of [times](https://www.postgresql.org/docs/current/datatype-datetime.html), perhaps, instead of as a string array.

 ### Concurrency through lambda functions instead of goroutines

 I spent a good amount of time in part one of this series talking about how Go appealed to me as a language because of its accessible concurrency features, which allowed me to scrape endpoints in parallel.
 While this is true for local runs, it turns out that lambda functions generally only have one CPU core.
-As Luc Hendriks put it,
+As Luc Hendriks [put it](https://stackoverflow.com/a/34257238),

 > Instead of having 1 100-core computer, you have 100 1-core computers.